FluidTrust/attack-propagation-doc/docs/source/general/installation.rst

 Installation
 ============

 We provide multiple installation methods of our attack propagation.
 Depending on the use case different variants are preferably.
-For user who only want to try or only use the attack propagation, we would recommend the :ref:`bench`.
+For user who only want to try or only use the attack propagation, we would recommend the :ref:`bench` and use the current release.
 It is the easiest way to get started.
 For more advanced users or potential developers, we would recommend a mixture of the :ref:`manual-installation` and the :ref:`update-site-installation` variant (also see sec. :ref:`dev-install`).

 .. _dependencies: